syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 ## Customize exported workbook and worksheet

 The TreeGrid can be exported to Excel using [XlsIO](http://help.syncfusion.com/file-formats/xlsio/overview).
-You can refer to the [XlsIO documentation](http://help.syncfusion.com/file-formats/xlsio/working-with-excel-worksheet) for manipulating the workbooks and sheets after exporting.
+Refer to the [XlsIO documentation](http://help.syncfusion.com/file-formats/xlsio/working-with-excel-worksheet) for manipulating the workbooks and sheets after exporting.

 ### Set borders

-You can set the borders to Excel cells by directly accessing worksheet after exporting the data.
+Set the borders to Excel cells by directly accessing the worksheet after exporting the data.

 {% tabs %}
 {% highlight c# %}